diyari-mussa/Brain-Tumour-Classification-using-BoF-SURF/README.md

 # Brain Tumor Classification Using Bag of Features
 This repository contains code and resources for classifying brain tumors using a Bag of Features (BoF) approach.
 This repo is serves as production code for the paper "Brain tumour classification using BoF-SURF with filter-based feature selection methods" which is published on "Multimedia Tools and Applications."

-If you use any resources in this repository, please cite the following paper:
+If you use any resources except the dataset in this repository, please cite the following paper:
 * [1] Mohammed ZF, Mussa DJ.
-Brain tumour classification using BoF-SURF with filter-based feature selection methods.
+[Brain tumour classification using BoF-SURF with filter-based feature selection methods](https://link.springer.com/article/10.1007/s11042-024-18171-6).
 Multimed Tools Appl.
-(2024). doi:  10.1007/s11042-024-18171-6. https://link.springer.com/article/10.1007/s11042-024-18171-6
+(2024). doi:  10.1007/s11042-024-18171-6.

 ## Dataset
-The dataset is structured into three directories within the Dataset folder:
+The dataset utilized in this repo taken from [Brain Tumor Detection Dataset (CE-MRI)](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427) is structured into three directories within the Dataset folder:

 Dataset/1: Meningioma (708 slices)
 Dataset/2: Glioma (1426 slices)